 The artfully drafted proposal is where the science and art merge.
-The proposal needs to demonstrate and detail a thorough understanding of the existing market, provide information garnered from a full and complete inspection of the target property, and convey in highly professional manner through graphs, visuals, and other details of the project.
+The proposal needs to demonstrate and detail a thorough understanding of the existing market, provide information garnered from a full and complete inspection of the target property, and convey in a highly professional manner graphs, visuals, and other details of the project.

 The actual acquisition and the entitlement process

 When a project has proceeded to the proposal stage, it is appropriate to redouble one’s due diligence efforts to ensure no stone is left unturned in reviewing the multitude of relevant documents concerning site identification, financial feasibility analysis, entitlement, demographic analysis, and capital sourcing.
 Often, it is the entitlement process that poses the potential for the greatest delay in seamlessly moving forward.

 Almost without exception, every governing jurisdiction has specific land entitlement guidelines that control and regulate not only the particular use of land but also the individual characteristics of the proposed improvements to be made to the land.